42 Strange Symptoms That Can Signal a Serious Disease

 You’re bleeding after menopause

 Light spotting isn’t anything to be worried about—in fact, it’s often normal.
 But period-like bleeding warrants a trip to your doctor who may be concerned about uterine cancer.
-The good news: If endometrial cancer is found early, a woman has a 95 percent chance of surviving for at least 5 years, says the National Cancer Institute.
+The good news: If endometrial cancer is found early, the survival rate is very high—95 percent at 5 years, says the National Cancer Institute.
 Here are the other cancer symptoms women are likely to ignore.

 You have a new spot on your skin